wp-plugins/simple-links/trunk/readme.txt

 == Upgrade Notice ==
 = 1.0.9 =
+* Please hit save on all of your Simple Links Widgets after making this update"
 * Small Widget Improvement and fixed issue when links number set to All"

 = 1.0.8 =